Leafy Spurge

 Invasive:

-Cypress Spurge (Euphorbia cyparissias) is a similar looking plant, and is also invasive in the Sea to Sky region.
-Cypress Spurge grows its branches more compactly than the Leafy Spurge, and has shorter, narrower leaves.
+Cypress spurge (Euphorbia cyparissias) is a similar-looking plant that is also invasive in the Sea to Sky region.
+Cypress spurge grows its branches more compactly than the leafy spurge and has shorter, narrower leaves.

 Habitat and Origin

-Native to central and southern Europe, Leafy Spurge was introduced to eastern North America in the early 1800s.
-It was originally introduced as either an ornamental or as a contaminant in crop seed.
+Native to central and southern Europe, Leafy spurge was introduced to eastern North America in the early 1800s.
 It was first recorded in Canada in 1933.
+It was first introduced to BC as an ornamental plant.

-Leafy Spurge is a versatile plant that can inhabit a wide range of conditions, from rich damp soils to nutrient-poor, dry, sandy, or gravelly soils.
-Often seen in croplands, pastures, rangelands, woodlands, and roadsides.
+Leafy spurge is a versatile plant that can inhabit various conditions, from damp soils to nutrient-poor, dry, sandy, or gravelly soils.
+This species thrives on sandy and marginal soils.
+It is found in croplands, pastures, rangelands, woodlands, and at roadsides.

 Ecological: